imaginaryusername/Reusable_specs/reusable_addresses.md

 P = eG = first public key embedded in input 0 with a valid signature

-s = integer derived from outpoint spent by first input
+s = integer derived from outpoint spent by designated input

-Common secret c = H(H(eQ) + s) = H(H(dP) + s)
+Common secret c = H(H(eQ) + s) = H(H(dP) + s), where H() is SHA256.

-Pay to address from key R' = R + cG
+Pay to addresses derived from public keys R'<sub>i</sub> = CKDpub(R,c,i), where CKDpub(K,C,i) is the public parent key -> public child key [derivation](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Public_parent_key_rarr_public_child_key) from BIP32, with the i<sup>th</sup> public key being the i<sup>th</sup> K, starting from i = 0.

-To recap, we use the first pubkey with a valid signature of the transaction's first input, together with the scan key, to derive a shared secret via Diffie-Hellman.
-This shared secret is combined with the outpoint to obtain a unique scalar value for this payment that is used to tweak the spend key into a unique ephemeral key.
+To recap, we use the first pubkey with a valid signature of the transaction's designated input, together with the scan key, to derive a shared secret via Diffie-Hellman.
+This shared secret is combined with the outpoint to obtain a unique scalar value for this payment that is used to tweak the spend key into unique ephemeral keys that is then used to derive addresses.

-And then, use different nonces to sign the first input until the last suffix_size bits of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
+And then, use different nonces to sign the designated input until the last suffix_size bits of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
 The payment transaction is then constructed and ready to be relayed.

 **Generating a transaction to payment code (P2SH-Multisig)**

-In the case of paying from P2PKH, P below is also the public key of the first input.
+In the case of paying from P2PKH, P below is also the public key of the designated input.
 In the case of paying from P2SH-multisig, it is the first public key with a valid signature.

 The different part is all of the spending public keys will have to be involved in constructing a new P2SH address, described below in paying to a two-of-three P2SH-multisig setup: